-Sniffing attacks, which involve the interception and capture of data as it travels across a network, pose a significant threat to network security.
-These attacks can lead to the unauthorized access of sensitive information, including login credentials, financial details, and confidential communications.
-As cybercriminals become increasingly sophisticated, understanding the nature of sniffing attacks is crucial for both individuals and organizations.
+Sniffing attacks involve intercepting and capturing data as it moves across a network.
+These attacks threaten network security significantly.
+These attacks can lead to unauthorized access to sensitive information, such as login credentials, financial details, and confidential communications.
+As cybercriminals become more sophisticated, it is crucial for both individuals and organizations to understand sniffing attacks.

 What is Sniffing?